Eldeewealth/Query_Squad_Project/README.md

 # Query_Squad_Project
  This is an MSc.
-Data Analytics Project by a committed team.
+Data Analytics Project by a dedicated team.
 ## Overview

 The **Query Squad Project** is a web scraping and data analysis project aimed at extracting and analyzing used car data from two popular websites: [TheAA](https://www.theaa.com) and [Cinch](https://www.cinch.co.uk).
 This project utilizes R programming along with several libraries to scrape, clean, and analyze the data, producing meaningful visualizations and insights.